python/mypy/test-data/unit/README.md

     $ PYTHONPATH=$PWD scripts/myunit -m mypy.test.testlex -v '*backslash*'
     $ ./runtests.py mypy.test.testlex -a -v -a '*backslash*'

+To limit the run of data file-based tests to specific data files, use `--casefile`:

+    # ./runtests.py pytest -v -a -v -a --casefile -a check-uni.* -a -k -a testcheck

 You can also run the type checker for manual testing without installing anything by setting up the Python module search path suitably (the lib-typing/3.2 path entry is not needed for Python 3.5